Unquestionably, the most valuable icon and relic of Rugby League.

 .

-He captained the first match in Ceylon, and led the First Kangaroos in the 1908-9 tour of Great Britain and, in the first 6 seasons of the NSW Rugby League, drew the crowds and consolidated the code.
+in the 1908-9 tour of Great Britain and, in the first 6 seasons

 This first competition's main ground was leased to the code by the Royal Agricultural Society, who donated the Shield you are now offered.
 Its intrinsic value is considerable.
 Its artistry is moulded from gold, silver and bronze.
 As the original icon of Rugby League, its historical value is unassessable.